MartinThoma/MartinThoma.github.io/_posts/2015-11-15-terror-in-paris.md

 [Kalashnikov rifles](https://en.wikipedia.org/wiki/Kalashnikov_rifle).
 They
 cannot be build by yourself, so we should find out where they came from.
 One only the concrete path, but in general.

+### Fast Reactions

+It is less than two days after the attacks, and we already know which type of explosive the bombing vests were made of, some people were put into arrest, and we are sure that ISIS is responsible.
+This is astonishing.
+It feels as if the police was doing an extraordinary good job here.
+I wonder if it would be that fast outside of Paris.

+At the same time, it feels too fast.
+When we get news that fast, we (unconciously) will expect such fast reactions with other attacks.
+This might not be possible and people might - too fast - ask for political changes.
+I just want to point out that such fast reactions and the quick, not very well investigated articles we get today (like this one... but I'm not a journalist) are not always good for us.

 ## Possible actions